filipovskii/cv/cv-en-full.md

     **Full-stack Javascript Developer at [Productive
     Mobile](https://productivemobile.com)**

-    * In a small team we've build the product from the ground up;
+    * In a small team we've built the product from the ground up;

-    * As a senior member of the team, I helped set up processes and make technical descisions.
-As a result we have received the highest rating during a tech due diligence from an independent contractor;
+    * As a senior member of the team, I helped set up processes and make technical decisions.
+As a result, we have received the highest rating during a tech due diligence from an independent contractor;

     * Among other things I was responsible for hiring and onboarding